Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Construction/LECA/The_LECA_Resurrection_Operative_Protocol.md

 which is the first multicellular step.

 The LECA arrest in fungal terms is:
-**maintain the spore before germination.**
+**maintain the spore before germination in conditions that constitute the LECA attractor environment, not merely withhold permissive conditions.**

 This makes Arm A the technically simplest
 LECA recovery experiment.
 The spore is already in or adjacent to the LECA attractor.
-The intervention is suppression of germination, not arrest of an ongoing developmental program.
+The intervention is stabilisation in
+LECA-proxy conditions, not arrest of an ongoing program.

+The distinction between dormancy and stabilisation is tested by the nitrogen release control in Section 9.1.

 ### 4.2 Starting Material